Choosing the Right Study Destination: A Comprehensive Guide to Top

 -

-or other test requirements across different institutions and countries.
+TOEFL, or other test requirements across different institutions

 -

-professional advantages of learning widely spoken languages like Spanish,
+and professional advantages of learning widely spoken languages

 -

-academic writing centers and language learning resources for international students.
+of academic writing centers and language learning resources for

 -